Complexity of Shift Bribery in Committee Elections: Introduction

 We study the standard, ordinal model of voting, where each voter ranks the candidates from the one he or she likes best to the one he or she likes least.
 We focus on rules that are based either on the Borda scores of the candidates or on their $t$-Approval scores.
 Briefly put, if we have $m$ candidates, then a voter gives Borda score $m-1$ to his or her most preferred candidate, score $m-2$ to the next one, and so on; a voter gives $t$-Approval score $1$ to each of his or her top-$t$ candidates and score $0$ to the other ones.

 The most basic multiwinner rules simply pick $k$ candidates with the highest scores (for example, SNTV uses $1$-Approval scores, Bloc uses $k$-Approval scores, and $k$-Borda uses Borda scores).
-While such rules may be good for short-listing tasks, they do not seem to perform well for cases where the committee needs to be varied (or represent the voters proportionally; see the work of Elkind et al.~\cite{EFSS14}).
-In this case, we may prefer other rules, such as the Chamberlin-Courant family of rules~\cite{CC83}, which try to ensure that every voter is represented well by some member of the committee (see the Preliminaries section for an exact definition).
+While such rules may be good for shortlisting tasks, they do not seem to perform well for cases where the committee needs to be varied (or represent the voters proportionally; see the overview of Faliszewski et al.~\cite{fal-sko-sli-tal:b:multiwinner-voting} and the work of Elkind et al.~\cite{EFSS14}).
+In this case, we may prefer other rules, such as those in the Chamberlin-Courant family of rules~\cite{CC83}, which try to ensure that every voter is represented well by some member of the committee (see Section~\ref{sec:prelim} for an exact definition), or the STV rule.

 Unfortunately, while the winners of SNTV, Bloc, and $k$-Borda rules are polynomial-time computable, this is not the case for the Chamberlin-Courant rules (Procaccia et al.~\cite{PRZ08} and Lu and Boutilier~\cite{BL11} show $\np$-hardness).
 We deal with this problem in two ways.
-First, there are FPT algorithms for computing Chamberlin-Courant winners (for example, for the case of few voters).
-Second, there are good approximation algorithms (due to Lu and Boutilier~\cite{BL11} and Skowron et al.~\cite{SFS15}).
+First, there are exact FPT algorithms for computing Chamberlin-Courant winners (for example, for the case of few voters).
+Second, there are good polynomial-time approximation algorithms (due to Lu and Boutilier~\cite{BL11} and Skowron et al.~\cite{SFS15}).
 Following Caragiannis et al.~\cite{CKKP14} and Elkind et al.~\cite{EFSS14}, we consider these approximation algorithms as voting rules in their own right ( societies may use them in place of the original, hard-to-compute ones).